A completed Bachelor's degree from a spatially-oriented discipline

-The specialisation prepares students for working on the nexus between urban planning, water and environmental management.
+Gain all necessary knowledge and skills for working on the nexus between urban planning, water and environmental management.

 Our Spatial Planning graduates are greatly valued by their employers for their analytical skills, critical perspective and sound academic understanding of the relationship between human activities, their spatial environment, and relevant spatial interventions enhancing their living environment.

 Spatial planners from Radboud University work as a policy maker, consultant or project manager for the government, consulting firms, project developers, housing corporations or research institutes.
 Also, more and more of our alumni are working in international projects.